kaievns/colorifier/README.md

     Lovely(['colorifier'], function(Colorifier) {
       Colorifier.Options.tag    = 'pre';       // the tag name of the target elements Colorifier.Options.attr   = 'data-lang'; // the attribute with language
-      Colorifier.Options.scheme = 'default';   // the color scheme to use
-      Colorifier.Options.gutter = true;        // show/hide the gutter
+      Colorifier.Options.theme  = 'light';     // the color theme to use ('light' or 'dark') Colorifier.Options.gutter = true;        // show/hide the gutter
     });